thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 d --> b & c
 ```

+## Nodes
+### Denlor's Tower
+- Puzzle
+- Clue to the Lord Sage's identity
+### Mantor's Library
+- Lord Sage confesses his identity (why?)
+-
+### Stojanow Gate Prison
+- Who is here?
+Walharrow, Fulta, Spernik, some Black Fists who surrendered.
+- Aleyd got put in charge of this place.
+- Maybe there was a murder by a Zhent prison gang of one of the Cult-connected inmates.
+### Kabel's Hill
+### Seagull's Caw

 ## Revelations
-1. The Lord Sage of Phlan is Ranthor, half-brother to the twins Gensor and Denlor.
+- [ ] The Lord Sage of Phlan is Ranthor, half-brother to the twins Gensor and Denlor.
-2. Gensor is the same man who now goes by the name Thurndan Tallwand, who magically aged Calcey.
+- [ ] Gensor is the same man who now goes by the name Thurndan Tallwand, who magically aged Calcey.
-4. Thurndan is currently active (how?) in Mulmaster in a way that threatens the Moonsea (a blockade?).
+- [ ] Thurndan is currently active (how?) in Mulmaster in a way that threatens the Moonsea (a blockade?).
-5. Denlor kept his greatest riches in his personal chambers, which were never breached.
+- [ ] Denlor kept his greatest riches in his personal chambers, which were never breached.
-6.

 ## Timeline